VOLUNTEER REGISTRATION FOR THE 2025 IDITAROD IS NOW OPEN!

 As with the Anchorage Ceremonial Start there is lots to do before, during, and after this part of the race.
 If you’re interested in joining us, it is another awesome opportunity to be a part of this great team.

-Trail Guard Trail guards are placed at a street or road crossing to control vehicle and pedestrian traffic.
+Trail Guard – Trail guards are placed at a street or road crossing to control vehicle and pedestrian traffic.
 These locations are often further away from the restart line.
 An important role during the race, Trail Guards ensure the safety of dog teams and spectators.
-This is a great opportunity to see the race up close and possibly watch a team or two as they pass by.
+This is a great opportunity to see the race up close and see all teams as they pass by.
 Trail Guards often need to walk through deep snow, lift and carry heavy objects, or add snow back to the trail at crossings.

 These volunteers require special training, and you will take one Dog Handler Training class to be held at Iditarod Headquarters in Wasilla on February 15th at 10:00 am or at the Lakefront Anchorage, 4800 Spenard Road Anchorage Friday February 28th at 10:00 am or 12:00 pm.